Thank you for reading our post, please rate this article at the end.

 But with so much at stake, you must perform your research diligently.

-And to be honest, the search can be daunting because the different class C models are quite similar.
-Most class C RVs, are built in a similar fashion and share lots of similarities, especially on the chassis and drivetrain.
+And to be honest, the search can be daunting because the different Class C models are quite similar.
+Most Class C RVs are built similarly and share lots of similarities, especially on the chassis and drivetrain.

 Some of these differences are innocuous and so subtle that it’s easy to overlook them.
-However, you’ll understand their importance when you go above the superficial value.
+However, you’ll understand their importance when you go beyond the superficial value.

-Now, having been in the class C market for a long, I’ve three brands I would vouch for;
+Now, having been in the class C market for a long time, I’ve three brands I would vouch for;

 - Winnebago